nbalepur/text-fact-transfer/README.md

 ## Overview

-Below are the instructions for running ModQGA, the model introduces in our paper "Text Fact Transfer"
+Below are the instructions for running ModQGA, the model introduced in our paper "Text Fact Transfer"

 ## Setup